Tommy Docherty Profile & Manchester United Managerial Record | Rebuilding Years, FA Cup Glory & Tactical Revolution

 FA Cup Triumph and Departure

 Docherty’s most significant achievement at Manchester United came in 1977, when he led the club to victory in the FA Cup, beating Liverpool 2-1 in the final.
-The victory denied Liverpool the opportunity to win the treble that year and was a moment of immense pride for Docherty and Manchester United fans alike.
+The victory denied Liverpool the opportunity to win the treble that year and was a moment of immense pride for Docherty and Manchester United supporters alike.
 The FA Cup win was United’s first major trophy since 1968, and it marked the high point of Docherty’s tenure.

 However, just weeks after the FA Cup triumph, Docherty was controversially sacked by Manchester United following revelations of his affair with the wife of the club’s physiotherapist.
 Despite the success he had brought to the team, this personal scandal led to his departure from the club.